dalleyg/pyrseus/docs/source/plugins.rst

 ===================

 These serial-only plugins are non-concurrent ones that are suitable for light workloads and troubleshooting.
-These serial plugins allow users to keep their existing executor-based control flow for such light workloads and troubleshooting, instead of having to rewrite their application just to handle these situations.
+They allow users to retain their executor-based control flow instead of requiring users to have separate serial and parallel driver functions.
 See the notebooks linked on the left for usage examples.

 .. list-table::
     :header-rows: 1